appscode/blog/content/post/stash-v0.9.0-rc.4/index.md

 Sometimes, a single component may not meet the requirement for your application.
 For example, in order to deploy a WordPress, you will need a Deployment for the WordPress and another Deployment for database to store it’s contents.
 Now, you may want to backup both of the deployment and database under a single configuration as they are parts of a single application.

 In order to support this use case, we are introducing [BackupBatch](https://stash.run/docs/v0.9.0-rc.4/concepts/crds/backupbatch/) CRD.
-This allows to specify multiple targets under single configuration.
+This allows users to specify multiple targets under single configuration.
 For more details, please check these guides:

 - [BackupBatch CRD Specification](https://stash.run/docs/v0.9.0-rc.4/concepts/crds/backupbatch/)
 - [How Batch Backup Works](https://stash.run/docs/v0.9.0-rc.4/guides/latest/batch-backup/overview/)